akeneo/pim-helpcenter/content/md/user-management/configure-saml-sso.md

 :::

 :::info
-The SP certificate is self-signed and is generated to never expire.
-You will never have to renew it.
+The SP certificate is self-signed by default.
+The expiration date is visible from the UI.
+Once expired, you will have to renew it.
 :::

 # Disable the SSO